Sebastian-git/BinomialBeacon/README.md

 - Web Assembly (difficult adding Rust to existing project)
 - Deployment (1st time using Github pages, learned about Actions & Workflows to use .env)

+Stuff I'd like to add in the future:
 - LinkedIn polls checking which UI is better (with side bar of options chain vs not)
+- Tests to see accuracy of option pricing?
+Possibly through a whole new kind of backtesting program, can make a options finance program suite?
+- Account for dividend yields in calculation for risk neutral probability